Disclaimer: This fanfic was based on the works of R. A. Salvatore.

 The tension in his muscles alleviated somewhat, Drizzt was able to concentrate on the ritual, but soon he grew restless once more.
 He all but writhed on the spot, picking at the hem of his sleeve.
 Zak imagined that for a curious, lively child, boredom had to be just another form of torture.

-Looking back on his own childhood, Zak found it far less than satisfactory, but at least he hadn't had to endure so much of this Lloth nonsense.
+Looking back on his own childhood, the weapon master found it far less than satisfactory, but at least he hadn't had to endure so much of this Lloth nonsense.
 His mother hadn't been a noble-born high priestess, after all.
 She had only insisted on dragging her whole family to the temple on special occasions.
 For that Zak was grateful.
 For everything else, not so much.

 Still, thinking about the distant past gave him an idea.
 He remembered finding simple means to entertain himself whenever he had been bored, not that he, a poor commoner, had been bored all that often.
 Why not, he thought, glancing at the unhappy Drizzt by his side.
 He motioned for the boy to lean closer and began to draw.